 Everyone I know in the world of cooking and catering agrees unanimously that this is the best lentil recipe ever invented.
-Shaun Hill, one of Britain’s most outstandingly gifted chefs, serves this in his restaurant, The Merchant House, in Ludlow, and he has generously allowed me to adapt it and use it here.
+Shaun Hill, one of Britain’s most outstandingly gifted chefs, served this in his restaurant, The Merchant House, in Ludlow, and generously allowed me to adapt it and use it here.

 Serves 6 as a starter

 |You will also need one medium-sized and one large, heavy-based frying pan.|